 Why is thiamine important?

 Thiamine, in various forms, is an essential cofactor in mitochondrial energy production.
 Thus, a deficiency in this vitamin can cause various symptoms.
-Also, a link between having a low thiamine intake and an increased risk of cataracts exists.
-New research also points to a role for thiamine in neurodegenerative diseases.
+New research also points to a role for thiamine in neurodegenerative diseases and cataracts.

 Severe deficiency of thiamine leads to a disease called beriberi.
 Symptoms of beriberi include:[ref]